evanshortiss/express-expeditious/README.md

 * req.session.id (if you are using `express-session`)
 * req.originalUrl

-Here's a sample cache key from an application using sessions:
+Here's a sample cache key from an application or route that's using `express-session`:

 ```
 GET-fa0391d0a99ca3693bb8d658feabd28b-/cached
 ```

-And here's one not using sessions:
+And here's one not using `express-session`:

 ```
 GET-/cached